DialogCC: An Automated Pipeline for Creating High-Quality Multi-Modal Dialogue Dataset: DialogCC

-\paragraph{CLIP-based Similarity Calculation.} In order to find images semantically relevant to given utterance, we should get meaningful textual and visual features through a multi-modal feature extractor $f(\cdot)$.
+\paragraph{CLIP-based Similarity Calculation.} In order to find images semantically relevant to a given dialogue context, we should get meaningful textual and visual features through a multi-modal feature extractor $f(\cdot)$.
 The previous work~\cite{lee2021constructing} used a pre-trained Visual Semantic Reasoning Network~\cite{li2019visual} as $f(\cdot)$.
-In this work, we leverage CLIP~\cite{radford2021learning} model as $f(\cdot)$, which is widely used in previous studies~\cite{bose2022movieclip,frans2021clipdraw,hessel2021clipscore,cho2022fine} because of a well-generalized open-domain model.
-We first extract utterance feature vector ($v_u=f(u)$), caption feature vector ($v_c=f(c)$), and image feature vector ($v_i=f(i)$).
-We then calculate the \textit{utterance-image} similarity following~\cite{lee2021constructing} by computing the cosine similarity of $v_u$ and $v_i$.
+In this work, we leverage CLIP~\cite{radford2021learning} model as $f(\cdot)$, which is widely used in previous studies~\cite{bose2022movieclip,frans2021clipdraw,hessel2021clipscore,cho2022fine,zhu2023multimodal} because of a well-generalized open-domain model.
+We first extract LLM-generated description feature vector ($v_d=f(d)$), caption feature vector ($v_c=f(c)$), and image feature vector ($v_i=f(i)$).
+We then calculate the \textit{description-image} similarity by computing the cosine similarity of $v_d$ and $v_i$.
+Besides, to enhance the quality of utterance-image matching by additionally adopting the information provided by image captions, we also calculate the \textit{description-caption} similarity.

-Besides, in order to enhance the quality of utterance-image matching by additionally adopting the information provided by image captions, we also calculate the \textit{utterance-caption} similarity.
-The results from CLIP-based similarity calculation are shown in Figure~\ref{fig:dialogCC_vs_acl}.
-For example, in the last two rows of Figure~\ref{fig:dialogCC_vs_acl}, MMDD overlooks ``hawaiian'' or ``play'' in the utterances, which are important words, and only focuses on the words ``dance'' or ``keyboard''.
-This is because MMDD does not consider the image captions.

 However, there is one problem that we have to consider about how to combine these two similarity types.
-As reported in~\cite{liang2022mind, so2022multi}, there is a phenomenon called \textit{modality gap} in multi-modal modeling, where two different modalities (e.g., image and text) are separately distributed in shared embedding space.
-Such phenomenon causes scale differences between utterance-image and utterance-caption similarities, so combining them directly would be biased to the larger scaled similarity.
-To alleviate this problem, the z-score normalization is conducted on both types of similarities where the mean and standard deviation values for each similarity type are calculated using training set.
+As reported in~\cite{liang2022mind, so2022multi}, there is a phenomenon called \textit{modality gap} in multi-modal modeling, where two different modalities (\ie image and text) are separately distributed in shared embedding space.
+Such phenomenon causes scale differences between description-image and description-caption similarities, so combining them directly would be biased to the larger scaled similarity.
+To alleviate this problem, the z-score normalization is conducted on both types of similarities, where the mean and standard deviation values for each similarity type are calculated using a training set.
 The normalized similarities are linearly combined as follows: